A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 How to Give a Bolus Dose with an Insulin Pump or Pod

-If you will need to give a bolus insulin dose with a pump or Pod, ask the parent/parents to show you the proper steps.
-Then, demonstrate this back to the parent/parents to make sure you are doing it correctly.
+If you will need to give a bolus insulin dose with a pump or Pod, ask the caregiver to show you the proper steps.
+Then, demonstrate this back to the caregiver to make sure you are doing it correctly.
 Follow the parent’s instructions on how to give a bolus insulin dose.

 Troubleshooting a Pump or Pod Therapy